alecomunian/hiegeo/docs/purpose.rst

-See the manuscript "A new perspective to model subsurface stratigraphy in alluvial hydrogeological basins, introducing geological hierarchy and relative chronologyhiegeo: a novel Python module to model stratigraphic alluvial architectures, constrained by stratigraphic hierarchy and relative chronology" (Computers and Geosciences, *submitted*) by Chiara Zuffetti, Alessandro Comunian, Riccardo Bersezio, and Philippe Renard for more details.
+See the manuscript "A new perspective to model subsurface stratigraphy in alluvial hydrogeological basins, introducing geological hierarchy and relative chronology" (Computers and Geosciences, *accepted*) by Chiara Zuffetti, Alessandro Comunian, Riccardo Bersezio, and Philippe Renard for more details.

 Hereinafter you can see one of the possible output provided by